klememi/labelord_klememi1/README.rst

 Documentation
 -------------

-Please see full documentation on <link> for more information.
+Please see full documentation on http://labelord-klememi1.rtfd.io/ for more information.

 Optionally you can build *docs* yourself.